 - At least one (and preferably two) intermediate or advanced courses at Kenyon in the topic area

-- Endorsement of the project by the proposed thesis advisor is mandatory before submitting an application for honors
+- Endorsement of the project by the proposed thesis advisor

 Requirements for the Art History Minor

 The art history minor consists of six courses.
 The requirements:

 - Two courses at the introductory 100 level

 - Three courses at the intermediate 200 level.
 (Students may substitute CLAS 121, 122, 220, 221 and AMST 209 to fulfill this requirement.)